sanketjaswal/SyncSketch/README.md

 ### `Undo / Redo`

-Undo and Redo allow users to revert or reapply their previous actions, providing flexibility and control over their artwork.
+Revert or reapply your actions easily using Undo and Redo.

 ### `Clear Canvas`

-Clear Canvas allows users to erase all content on the canvas, providing a fresh workspace for new drawings.
+Wipe the slate clean with the Clear Canvas option to start fresh.

-## Code Structure
+## 🗂️ Code Structure

 ```shell
  client ──